dangnlu18/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Express is comprised of middleware.
+This is where all the magic happens.
+    Express is to Node, what React is to JS.

 - [ ] Describe Middleware?

+    Middleware allows the ability to extend the functionality of our framework.
+Middleware is a collection of functions that run in the order that they are introduced in the server code.

 - [ ] Describe a Resource?
+    A resource is a single point of data.
+Resources in our REST API would have a single URL that points to it.
+Resources can be managed using the HTTP methods and is stateless.

 - [ ] What can the API return to help clients know if a request was successful?
+    API's can return response codes along with messages.

 - [ ] How can we partition our application into sub-applications?
+    We can use routers to partition our application.
+With those routers, we can designate endpoints when to switch beteween one resource versus another.

 ## Minimum Viable Product